Customize your online TESOL master’s degree based on your interests and career goals.

 - Submit your online portfolio within one year of applying for remote licensure.

 You will gain professional experience before you graduate, which you can use to advance your career.
 Our graduates often find employment quickly after graduation—many even have jobs lined up before.

 Discourse and Repartée

-Learn more about TESOL and Teaching Foreign Language students and faculty in our annual newsletter Discourse and Repartée.
-In the 2021 edition, you will find a wide range of stories including the following:
+Learn more about TESOL and Teaching Foreign Language students, alumni, and faculty in our annual newsletter Discourse and Repartée.
+In the 2022 edition, you will find a wide range of stories:

 - and more!

 We have designed this program to allow you to continue working as you earn your online master’s.
 The degree is part-time and fully asynchronous so you can engage each lesson on your own schedule.
 We also encourage you to contact your Human Resources department to take advantage of tuition benefits available to you from your employer or from your state.

 We guarantee a $15,000 scholarship per year (prorated by program length and part-time credits) if you request scholarship consideration in your online application.
 Part-time students admitted to the online TESOL program can expect to receive a minimum of $25,000 in scholarships over the course of their program due to prorating.

 Additional scholarships and financial aid are available and the sooner you apply, the more likely you are to receive scholarship support.
 Your personal enrollment advisor can help you plan this important investment in your career.

 The per credit rate for the online TESOL degree is $1,600 for the 2022–23 academic year.
 The program is 40 credits.